368 pages | 6 x 9 | 7 illus.

 View table of contents and excerpt

-"Incorporating cutting-edge scholarship to produce sophisticated and balanced analytical summaries of Élie Halévy's work, K. Steven Vincent has written a masterful intellectual biography that should appeal to historians, political theorists, and philosophers alike."—Helena Rosenblatt, Graduate Center—CUNYÉlie Halévy (1870-1937) was one of the most respected and influential intellectuals of the French Third Republic.
-In this densely contextualized biography, K. Steven Vincent describes how Halévy, best remembered as the historian of British Utilitarianism and nineteenth-century English history, was also a persistent, acute, and increasingly anxious observer of society in a period defined by industrialization and imperialism and by what Halévy famously called the "era of tyrannies."
+"Incorporating cutting-edge scholarship to produce sophisticated and balanced analytical summaries of Élie Halévy's work, K. Steven Vincent has written a masterful intellectual biography that should appeal to historians, political theorists, and philosophers alike."—Helena Rosenblatt, Graduate Center—CUNYAn intellectual biography of the renowned and influential observer of the "era of tyrannies"

 "K. Steven Vincent excels at intellectual biography and, in this latest book, deploys all available sources to get at the roots and substance of Élie Halévy's thinking.
 The result is a deftly organized, lucidly written, comprehensive, and meticulous exposition of Halévy's considerable and varied opus that successfully captures his complexity and depth."—Susan Ashley, Colorado College